topher515/kiteink/README.md

 The software is two python scripts which fetch data from Weatherflow, and paint the fetched data to the ePaper screen.

-The scripts are run via a cronjob with a bit of random.
+The scripts are run via a cronjob with a bit of randomness built in—so they run ~20 times a day.

-Once set up you should be able to unplug your
+Once setup you should be able to power cycle the Raspberry Pi and it will "just work" when it comes back.

 ### Deploy on Raspberry PI